List of Coronation Street characters introduced in 2022: Frank Bardsley

-Frank Bardsley, played by Simon O'Brien, made his first appearance on 27 May 2022.
-O'Brien began filming for Coronation Street in March 2022, with his casting being announced two months later.
+Frank Bardsley, played by Simon O'Brien, makes his first appearance on 27 May 2022.
+O'Brien began filming for Coronation Street in March 2022, with his casting announced two months later.
 It was confirmed that O'Brien had been contracted as a guest star and would be appearing for a "couple of months".
 O'Brien, having appeared on the Channel 4 soap Brookside as Damon Grant in the 1980s, said that returning to a soap opera was difficult and a "learning curve" for him since the industry had changed so much.
-It was confirmed by Digital Spy's Daniel Kilkelly that Frank would be a love interest for established character Sean Tully (Antony Cotton).
-The pair meet whilst Sean is working at the Rovers Return Inn and Frank begins flirting with him.
-Sean is initially reluctant to go on a date with Frank but eventually overcomes his insecurities and begins a relationship with Frank.
-It later emerges that Frank bullied Sean’s housemate, George Shuttleworth (Tony Maudsley) whilst they were at school together.
-Frank claims to be remorseful for his actions but George is unconvinced.
-Despite warnings from George, Sean continues to date Frank until he catches him bullying his son, Dylan Wilson (Liam McCheyne) and immediately breaks up with him.

-Coronation Street producers told Kilkelly that Frank has hidden depths.
-The backstory involves a childhood connection to George, "who knows details about his past and is wary of him".
+It was confirmed by Digital Spy's Daniel Kilkelly that Frank would be a love interest for established character Sean Tully (Antony Cotton) and that Frank has hidden depths.
+His backstory involves a childhood connection to George, "who knows details about his past and is wary of him".
 Kilkelly wondered if Frank would still be the same person George knew or if he had changed.
 This connection was later revealed as Frank having bullied George in school.
-Jenny Connor (Sally Ann Matthews) urges Sean to pursue his relationship with Frank, but Digital Spy's Susannah Alexander hinted that their relationship will not be "plain sailing".
+Jenny Connor (Sally Ann Matthews) urged Sean to pursue his relationship with Frank, but Digital Spy's Susannah Alexander hinted that their relationship will not be "plain sailing".

+Sean and Frank meet whilst Sean is working at the Rovers Return Inn and Frank begins flirting with him.
+Sean is initially reluctant to go on a date with Frank but eventually overcomes his insecurities and they begin a relationship.
+When it emerges that Frank bullied Sean's housemate, George Shuttleworth (Tony Maudsley) whilst they were at school together, Frank claims to be remorseful for his actions while George is unconvinced.
+Despite warnings from George, Sean continues to date Frank until he catches him bullying his son, Dylan Wilson (Liam McCheyne) and immediately breaks up with him.

 O'Brien told Inside Soap that throughout his career, he has always wanted to "have a pint in the Rovers" since he felt it is an iconic landmark for the acting industry.
 Sarah Ellis of the magazine asked him if he was enjoying playing Frank, to which he said that he could not think of a better character to play.
 He explained that he loves playing light and comedic scenes, which he felt were the "basis of Corrie", but appreciated that below that, Frank is a flawed character, which he enjoyed from an acting perspective.
 He was also asked if he was worried about a negative reception from viewers.
 O'Brien admitted that he feared backlash from fans of both George and Sean and joked that he "may have to lay low for a while".